 Pictured: Elf, a 40 foot waterline-class yacht built by George Lawley & Son in 1888.

 Both the model and library collections above are composites of Hart General Collections and elements of the named collections above.
 The Hart General Collections are comprised of a wide variety of objects and archival materials acquired by individual gifts, bequests, purchases, and Institute transfers for more than 80 years.
 For example, the Hart Collections hold a large number of plans and photographs that have been transferred to Hart from MIT's Department of Naval Architecture over the years.
-A comprehensive inventory of the General Collections is underway.
+Several thousand objects from this collection are available in the online collection portal.

 Pictured: 18th century hand colored engraving of the HMS Great Harry of 1514.